 at Startup time.

 to help control these programs:

 Windows XP users go to Start>Run, type msconfig, and click OK.
-Vista users will type msconfig in the Search box above the Start button and press Enter.
+Windows 7 or 10 users will type msconfig in the Search box near the Start button and press Enter.

 Click the Startup tab to see a list of programs with a check box next to each one.
 It's not uncommon to find all of them selected with checkmarks.
 By horizontally adjusting the "Command" and "Location" dividers, you can read a little more about each program.

 Most of us don't need more than two or three of these items checked.